 2014 Recipient – Daniel Savage

 Born and raised in Chillicothe, North Missouri Center for Youth & Families founder and Executive Director Daniel Savage has spent his entire professional career in the non-profit sector.
 After attending the University of Central Missouri in Warrensburg, Daniel worked as a case manager and intake coordinator for Show-Me Christian Youth Homes.
 In 2006, he began working for the Boys & Girls Clubs of West Central Missouri as the LaMonte Unit Director.
 Seeing an opportunity to make a difference in his hometown, Daniel and his wife DeAnna, moved back to Chillicothe where he served as Youth Director of the House of Prayer Rescue Mission.
 While serving at House of Prayer, Daniel began envisioning a youth development organization and family support agency.
 This, with the help of a board of directors, led to his creation of North Missouri Center for Youth & Families.
 He enjoys being active in the community, serving as board president and director of Camp Rainbow for Exceptional Children, council member for the University of Missouri Extension, board member of Second Harvest Community Food Bank, and steering committee for the Chillicothe Young Professionals.
 In his spare time, Daniel enjoys working on the farm with his uncle and cheering on the Royals.
 Daniel is married to DeAnna and together have one daughter, Maddie Mae.
+He is an alum of the LNWMO Class of 2013.

 2013 Recipient – Brenda Williams